LUXIAOYANGLXY/OPHE/OPHE/README.md

 **Description**

-The TwinStore system can securely store data in the cloud and manage corresponding keys.
+The TwinStore system can securely store data in the cloud and manage corresponding Data Encrypting Key.

-Our implementation includes a client and a server; the server is implemented using both a local server or an AWS EC2 server.
+Our implementation includes a client and a server; the server is implemented using a local server or an AWS EC2 server.
-Users can encrypt, store, and decrypt data, as well as manage keys.
+Users can encrypt, store, and decrypt data, as well as manage Data Encrypting Key.

 **Installation**